danielsind/mini_game/README.md

 # mini_game
-Using VueJs to create a game based on Vue, HTML, CSS
+Using VueJs to create a game based on Vuejs, HTML, CSS